toeverything/blocksuite/packages/inline/README.md

 inlineEditor.mount(myEditor);
 ```

-You can go to [virgo playground](https://try-blocksuite.vercel.app/examples/virgo/)
+You can go to [inline editor playground](https://try-blocksuite.vercel.app/examples/inline/)
-for online testing and check out the code in its [repository](https://github.com/toeverything/blocksuite/tree/master/packages/playground/examples/virgo).
+for online testing and check out the code in its [repository](https://github.com/toeverything/blocksuite/tree/master/packages/playground/examples/inline).

 ### Attributes